pravinyagourishetti/localrepo/README.md

 }

 goToNextQuestion() {
     if (this.currentQuestionIndex < this.resultData.questions.length - 1) {
         this.currentQuestionIndex++;
-        // Re-focus the new question
+        // Focus the new question automatically
         setTimeout(() => {
             const currentInput = this.template.querySelector('[data-type="user-input"]');
             if (currentInput) currentInput.focus();
         }, 100);
     }
 }